 In addition, the interaction between literature, science, and theology is one of my prevailing research interests.
 I have published previously on such topics as the foetal existence of Christ and on the apocryphal lives of a post-lapsarian Adam and Eve, examining the ways in which authors negotiate scientific knowledge and theological demands.
 This work continues in my current research into the phenomenon of angelic voices in medieval literature.
 I am also completing a book on Geoffrey Chaucer.

-JACQUELINE TASIOULAS Senior Tutor, English
+JACQUELINE TASIOULAS Senior Tutor, & Interim Domus Bursar

 Senior Tutor